zbblanton/cloudflare_cacher/README.md

-# Cloudflare Cacher (Written in Python)
+# Cloudflare Cacher (Written in Go)

 ## Description
-A script that can run as a cron job to keep your website cached in cloudflare.
-This script will scan the specified folder and cache anything new or older than X amount of days.
+A program that keeps your website cached in cloudflare.
+This program will scan the specified folder and cache anything new or older than X amount of days.

 ## Requirements
 * Cloudflare account